Your shopping cart is empty!

 Anyways, It also reacts with the white ink.
 It makes it kind of tacky making it stick and quickly cure.
 This happens so that when you go to print your color ink on top it will stick instead of being all runny.
 You have probably seen this happen if you print with too much ink.

-Below is some of the information that is said on the Image Armor Pretreat MSDS Sheet.
+Below is some of the information that it said on Image Armor Pretreat MSDS Sheet.
 I suppose that all the pretreatments are made basically the same.
-Maybe 1 uses a different type of salt or glue or a different brand of chemical but the majority of it is water.
+Maybe 1 uses a different type of salt or glue or a different brand of the chemical but the majority of it is water.
 Probably 95% Purified water and 2 and 3 % salt and glue.

 3 Composition/Information on Ingredients